Southern Style Fried Okra

 I really hadn’t thought of doing a blog post when I prepared the fried okra so I didn’t take images along the way.
 But it’s so simple you won’t need images to fix up a batch of fresh fried okra))

-No real measurements are needed for fried okra because it just all depends on how much okra you plan to fry.
+No real measurements are needed for fried okra because it just depends on how much okra you plan to fry.
 I probably used about a pound of fresh okra and it yielded a casserole dish full.

 First Step

 Wash the fresh okra and pat dry.
 Snip off the pointy tip and top of the okra then cut into about 1/2″ pieces.
+The pointy tip is fine to eat, but I cut the tips off just like my mother did.

 Second Step